This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Here's my honest take: best supplements for brain health aren't replacements for good nutrition, but they're increasingly necessary in our modern world.
 Several factors make supplementation valuable for brain longevity:

-• Therapeutic Doses Some compounds show cognitive benefits at doses difficult to achieve through diet.
-For instance, the Lion's Mane mushroom in Bright Mind provides concentrated nerve growth factors that would require eating pounds of mushrooms daily.
+• Therapeutic Doses: Some compounds show cognitive benefits at doses difficult to achieve through diet.
+For instance, the Lion's Mane mushroom provides concentrated nerve growth factors that would require eating pounds of mushrooms daily.

 What Diet Mistakes Harm Cognitive Health?